danrwilliam/wxml/README.md

 Unlike the previous section, these node handlers are not tied to a specific node tag.
 Instead, the value of the node tag is evaluated in sequence until one of these filters matches.

+#### build_included_view

+This node is the full path to a ViewModel.
+If the view model has been correctly decorated with the `wxml.Ui` decorator, then this will instantiate the view model.

+Sizer arguments on the node are passed to the root item in the view.

 #### create_component

 This constructs a previously registered custom component.